brandonkramer/wordpress-webpack-workflow/README.md

 ## What to configure

-1. Edit the translate script in package.json to change the destination file which should be in sync with `languages/wordpress-webpack.pot`, the text domain which wp-pot will scan and use to generate the pot file, package/last-translator/team/bug-report to edit the POT information data
+1. Edit the translate script in package.json with your project data
+   - If you use `npx wp-strap webpack` to get the files then this will be done automatically with you terminal input
 2. Edit the BrowserSync settings in `webpack.config.js` which applies to your local/server environment
     - You can also disable BrowserSync, Eslint & Stylelint in `webpack.config.js`
 3. The workflow is ready to start, you may want to configure the files in `/webpack/` and `webpack.config.js` to better